jphein/boxen/docs/README.md

 # BoXenLinux&reg;
 An Ubuntu based Linux&reg; distribution for Nonprofits.

-It is best described as a collection of open source projects.
-Configured and extended for Nonprofits. e.g. [Ubuntu], [LTSP], [FreeRDP], and many others!
-It comes in both server (boxen brain) and client (boxen baby) variations.
-Boxen brain is all you need if you have a wired network, your clients will boot from the network.
-However, if you need wireless clients, or remote VPN clients you'll need to install boxen baby to the internal drive or a USB drive of each wireless or wan client.

-BoxenLinux excels at providing zero, and thin client driven local or remote desktop sessions.
-Linux, Windows, and MacOS using ldm, xfreerdp, and vncviwer respectively.
-It can also provide fatclients for Ubuntu Desktop.
-[KVM-VDI] provides VDI based remote desktop for all OS's using KVM and Spice.
+BoXenLinux is a collection of open source projects.
+Configured and extended for Nonprofits.
+It comes in both server (BoXenbrain) and client (BoXenbaby) variations.
+BoXenLinux excels at providing zero, and thin client driven local or remote desktop sessions.
+Linux (ldm), Windows (xfreerdp), MacOS (vncviewer), and more.
+It can also provide fat clients for Ubuntu Desktop.
+Utilizing [KVM-VDI], allows VDI managed desktops for all OS's using KVM and Spice.
+OpenVPN is used to secure all wireless and wan connection.
 It uses GlusterFS for clustered storage and CTDB for shares.
 Epoptes provides management and live interaction with all clients.

+BoXenbrain is all you need if you have a wired network.
+All networked clients will boot the client of your choose automatically over the network.
+However, if you need wireless, or remote VPN clients you'll want to install BoXenbaby to the internal drive or a USB drive of each wireless or wan client.
+BoXenbaby is simply Ubuntu 18.04.1 Desktop minimal preseeded with openvpn, xfreerdp-nightly, and other modern clients.
+To install, utilize an existing BoXen network for automatic net boot install.
+You can also download the USB image, and install manually.

-Boxen Baby is simply Ubuntu 18.04.1 Desktop minimal preseeded with openvpn, xfreerdp-nightly, and other clients.
-Boxen Brain is more complex, and is described below.
+BoXenbrain is more complex, and is described below.

 ![alt text](https://jphein.com/wp-content/uploads/2018/11/Screenshot-from-2018-11-11-23-58-02.png)
 <img src="https://user-images.githubusercontent.com/19301265/48688498-5d159380-eb7b-11e8-8610-6da0a67a0182.png" width="15%"></img> <img src="https://user-images.githubusercontent.com/19301265/48688511-6999ec00-eb7b-11e8-861a-dcc4e471e8f8.png" width="15%"></img> <img src="https://user-images.githubusercontent.com/19301265/48688519-70c0fa00-eb7b-11e8-977e-1a5fe2970a6a.png" width="15%"></img> <img src="https://user-images.githubusercontent.com/19301265/48688523-74ed1780-eb7b-11e8-968f-967c84126a2e.png" width="15%"></img> <img src="https://user-images.githubusercontent.com/19301265/48688541-7c142580-eb7b-11e8-9fb9-d82e6bcda8cb.png" width="15%"></img> <img src="https://user-images.githubusercontent.com/19301265/48688546-80404300-eb7b-11e8-8245-66d5b864f3ce.png" width="15%"></img>